I grew up in South Dakota.

 And now I live in New Hampshire.
 But I love traveling, so I’m rarely in one place for very long.
 I also love storytelling, coffee, and my family (not in that order, of course).

-I’m currently serving as the senior editor of Black Rifle Coffee Company's Coffee or Die Magazine.
+I’m currently serving as the executive editor of Black Rifle Coffee Company's Coffee or Die Magazine.
 We put out great original content that caters to the military, veterans, and first responders.

 My work has taken me across our great country and around the world to capture stories that I believe are worth telling.